 He walked with them into Heaven, talking with them.
 They were also welcomed by those who have gone to Heaven before them as they were taken into their beautiful new eternal home.

-Jesus is here now and he will comfort us as we hurt, as we grieve.
-His love will minister to our heart and create within each of us a peace and understanding that could only come from our Father in Heaven.
+understand why.
+Jesus is here now and He will comfort us as we hurt, as we grieve.
+His love will minister to our hearts and create within each of us a peace and understanding that could only come from our Father in Heaven.

 Jesus is love.